-The following sections offer resources for students.
-While Longy is a non-residential campus, our students are very involved in campus life and the Student Services Office is always available to help!
+This page provides a number of different resources for Longy students.
+While Longy is a non-residential campus, our students are very involved in campus life, and the Student Services Office is always available to help!

 Longy is proud to offer the Mentor Collective Program, designed specifically to help our international students transition from acceptance to attendance.